 - Lock (for your tent)

-- Campsite Marker (balloons, signs, etc – avoid getting lost at 3am)
+- Campsite Marker (flags, balloons, signs, etc – avoid getting lost at 3am)

 Obviously, pack your normal summer attire, but consider adding these extras.
 According to Weather.com, the average temperatures in Manchester are highs near 84 degrees and lows near 63 degrees.
-Rainfall averages around 5 inches during the month of June, so there’s a pretty good chance of rain, too.
+Tennessee also gets plenty of rain, so keep that in mind!

 - Rain Boots